Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/assessment/assessment-strategy.md

 want feedback on your work, please send it to him by a Slack direct message at least 24 hours in advance of the project's due date.
-After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is closed.
+After the instructor responds to the issue, please resolve all of the stated concerns and participate in the discussion until the issue is resolved and ultimately marked as closed.

 ## Assessment Delivery